Brujeria (band): Matando Güeros and controversy (1993–1994)

 Controversy was created by the cover of their first album Matando Güeros (1993), which featured a severed head being held by a hand.
-Subsequently, the image of the head would become an emblem of the band, transforming themselves into their mascot known as Coco Loco ("mad/crazy bogeyman" or "mad/crazy head" in Mexican slang), and is seen frequently on album covers and merchandise.
+Subsequently, the image of the head would become an emblem of the band, transforming into their mascot known as Coco Loco ("mad/crazy bogeyman" or "mad/crazy head" in Mexican slang), and is seen frequently on album covers and merchandise.
 The severed head is of a drug dealer in a photo taken from a Mexican publication.
 This album saw the addition of Shane Embury on guitar and bass guitar.

 Raza Odiada, Marijuana and Spanglish 101 (1995–1999)

 In 1995, they released their second full-length Raza Odiada, with the usual themes but with significant changes in their music and for many critics and fans their best work to date.
 Raza Odiada featured the single "La Ley De Plomo", whose music video proved successful on music channels such as MTV, featuring late at night on heavy metal shows.

 The group started to become increasingly popular, but nevertheless, decided to remain anonymous and declined all offers to organize concerts (except on rare occasions), confounding supporters, who were eager to see them live.
 Two years later came the EP Marijuana, featuring a cover-parody of the popular song "The Macarena" and four live songs from its first official concert.